Do you know the global food delivery market will value at $182.3 billion by 2024?

 Q1- What is the future of the food delivery industry?

 The future of the food delivery industry looks promising, with continued growth in both the number of companies offering delivery services and the demand from customers for convenient food options.
-As more restaurants offer delivery and mobile ordering becomes more popular, the food delivery industry is expected to continue to grow.
+As more restaurants offer delivery and mobile ordering becomes more popular, the food delivery industry is expected to grow.

 There are a few key trends shaping the future of this industry.
 The industry is fragmented, with several players vying for market share.
 But eventually, a few big players will emerge as the clear winners.
 Some mergers and acquisitions may happen between companies to gain scale and market share.